 DING from Hooiaard

 Design Museum Gent has been waiting since 1993 for a new wing to complete the site, with extra space for temporary presentations, workshops, lectures and events, space for art handling and logistics, proper sanitary facilities and an elevator.
 Now the time has come.
-The plans for the brand new wing DING are ready, the foundation stone will be laid in the summer of 2022.
+The plans for the brand new wing DING are ready, the foundation stone will be laid in the beginning of 2023.
 A project with great and sustainable ambitions, a real bridge between the city, visitors and the design world.
 In addition to the extra multifunctional space, there will be a museum café, a terrace, a new reception area and a shop.
 An open and climate-conscious extension, without barriers, where you can drop in for free for a first introduction to the various aspects of design.
 Since 7 March, the museum has been closed for a while, but we will use the time to continue digitising our collections and prepare a new collection presentation and collection website.
 Fall 2024 is the target date for the grand opening of the renovated museum.

 A new piece of museum takes some planning.
 In 2015-16 we started with a volume and feasibility study of the vacant site in Drabstraat.
 Sogent became the project owner, while the City of Ghent, the Cultural Infrastructure Fund, the Flemish Government and Immovable Heritage provided the necessary funds.
 Following an Open Call of the Vlaams Bouwmeester to which 96 firms applied, the jury in 2019 chose the project The museum widthwise of TRANS architectuur I stedenbouw (Ghent), Carmody Groarke (London) and RE-ST architectenvennootschap (Antwerp) from among five submissions.
 This was followed by an intensive process of planning meetings, consultations with the various advisory services, measurements and tours.
 Our four-metre-high mock-up has been on display in the courtyard since April 2021.
 With this mock-up we test materials and techniques that will be used in DING and we show the research into a circular facing brick.